 - Try not to use labels like "alcoholic" when talking about the problem.

-- DO NOT try to use guilt or bribe the person to stop drinking.
+- Don't try to use guilt or bribe the person to stop drinking.

-- DO NOT expect your loved one to get better without help.
+- Don't expect your loved one to get better without help.

 - Offer to go with the person to see a doctor or addiction counselor.

 Remember, you can't force your loved one to get help, but you can offer your support.

 It may take a few tries and several conversations before your loved one agrees to get help.
 There are many places to get help for an alcohol problem.
 You can start with your family provider.
 The provider may recommend an addiction treatment program or specialist.
 You can also check with your local hospital, insurance plan, or employee assistance program (EAP).

 You can play an important role by continuing to show your support.
 Offer to go with your loved one to doctor appointments or meetings.
 Ask what else you can do, such as not drinking when you are together and keeping alcohol out of the house.

 When to Call Your Doctor